Live

 Think about what happens in the weeks between appointments.
 You might have had a five-day stretch where your mood was stable, followed by three days of increasing irritability, a terrible night of sleep, and then a fight with someone close to you.
 By the time you sit in front of your doctor, you’ve either forgotten the sequence or you’ve compressed it into “yeah, I had a rough few days.”

 The sequence matters.
 The timing matters.
-Whether the sleep went first or the mood went first — that changes what’s going on clinically.
+Whether the sleep went first or the mood went first changes what’s going on clinically.
+Sleep is almost always the first domino in episode cascades.
 But you’re reconstructing this from memory, under time pressure, often while not feeling your best.

 I’ve done this so many times.
 I walk out of the appointment and think, “I forgot to mention that three days in mid-January where I barely slept.”
 Or “I should’ve told her about the medication I skipped last week.”
 The important details surface after the appointment, when they’re useless.